Wednesday, April 27, 2022

 1. We were mostly teenagers or early 20's

-4. The instructors were (in my case), also qualified trainers/teachers - they knew how to teach us.
+4. The instructors were (in the RN), were experienced Petty Officers, many also qualified trainers - they knew how to teach us.

 5. The method/s used had evolved over many years and was tried and tested.